Pepperdine Restoration Plan

 equipment, and defined workspace to the greatest extent possible.

-Each employee will receive a welcome bag on their first day back on campus, which will include hygiene supplies for their personal use such as hand sanitizer, two face coverings, an Emergen-C packet, and a "No Touch" tool for opening doors.
+Each employee will receive a welcome bag after their return to campus, which will include supplies for personal use.

 Cleaning items the employee would like to use outside of those provided by the University and the department may be purchased at the employee's expense.
 If other cleaning products are purchased beyond the University-provided supply, they should be EPA approved and always be used according to directions on the label.